How to start a scrap metal business from the ground up

 Funding options

-The SBA 7(a) loan is a solid option for startups.
+The SBA 7(a) loan program is a solid option for startups.
 These government-backed loans can make it easier to qualify.
-A new scrap business might realistically secure between $50,000 and $150,000, with interest rates typically set at the Prime rate plus 2.75% to 4.75%.
+A new scrap business might realistically secure between $50,000 and $150,000.
+The SBA sets maximum interest rates based on loan size: the base rate plus 6.5 percentage points for loans of $50,000 or less, down to the base rate plus 3.0 percentage points for loans over $350,000.
+Lenders and borrowers negotiate the actual rate, which cannot exceed the SBA maximum.

 You might also consider equipment financing.
 This is a loan specifically for your truck, baler, or forklift.
 Lenders use the equipment itself as collateral, which can lead to higher approval rates.
-Expect to make a down payment of 10-20% of the equipment's value.
+Expect to make a down payment of 10 to 20% of the equipment's value.

 Working capital